Virginia Permanent Partial Disability Claims Attorneys

 - Severe disfigurement

 - Pneumoconiosis, which is a lung disease caused by inhaling dust particles that damage the lungs.
 It causes coughing and inflammation, and can lead to damaged and scarred lungs.
-It results from exposure to materials like asbestos, silica, and coal dust, which are often present in Virginia mines.
+It results from exposure to materials like silica and coal dust, which are often present in Virginia mines.

 - Byssinosis, which is another type of lung disease.
 It is caused by the prolonged inhalation of textile fiber dust, like hemp, flex, and cotton.
 It is also called brown lung disease or mill fever.